markets/awesome-ruby/README.md

 * [Foreman](https://github.com/ddollar/foreman) - Manage Procfile-based applications.
 * [God](https://github.com/mojombo/god) - An easy to configure, easy to extend monitoring framework written in Ruby.
 * [Procodile](https://github.com/adamcooke/procodile) - Run processes in the background (and foreground) on Mac & Linux from a Procfile.
+* [Health Monitor Rails](https://github.com/lbeder/health-monitor-rails) - A mountable Rails plug-in to check health of services (Database, Cache, Sidekiq, Redis, e.t.c.) used by the Rails app.

 ## Processes